AriaKillebrewBruehl/senior-thesis/thesis-blog.md

 ## *Basically a place where I will dump all my thoughts about the process and my feelings about thesis-life*

+## 01.28.2023

+Okay I think the seed pixel thing is working nicely.
+The next thing I need to do is make the invert thing a boiler plate function and figure out where to put it.

+## 01.27.2023

+So I had been integrating the seed map with a struct that holds the final distance image and then the map

+    struct sampled_pair {
+        cv::Mat* sampled;
+        seed_map* seeds;
+    };

+But that is a waste of space!
+Instead I will reimplement with just one cv::Mat with three channels where the first is the distance, the next is the x of the seed, and the last is the y of the seed.
+To do that I need to:

+- [x] change signatures back
+- [x] create initializer for seeds in the image
+- [x] change # of channels in final images
+- [x] input seeds

+Maybe change so many of the `cv::Mat`s to a more specific type of `cv::Mat3i` etc.

 ## 01.26.2023

 Okay my next step is dot distribution.
 First I need to get a hand on that algorithm